naeimzarei/fashionxproject/deliverables/test-plan/test-plan.md

 # Test Plan
-The app has been tested to work correctly on Google Chrome 71.0.3578.80 and Mozilla Firefox 62.0.3.
+The app has been tested to work correctly on Google Chrome 71.0.3578.80 and Mozilla Firefox 62.0.3 on macOS Mojave.

 ## Platforms
 1. Node files: use Jest for unit testing Node files on the server side